Linaro/lite_bootstrap_server/README.md

           https://MBP2021.local:1443/api/v1/cs/1648935985023194000
 ```

-This endpoint will return one of three JSON response types:
+This endpoint will return one of three response types:

 - `{"status": "1"}` + HTTP response code **200**: Indicating that the serial
   number exists, and that the certificate is marked as **valid** in the CA